Why carry an IDL while driving in Australia?

 Top Destinations in Australia

-Once you have your IDP, begin preparing for your trip to the following top destinations to experience in Australia.
+Once you have your International Driving Permit, begin preparing for your trip to the following top destinations to begin experiencing the Australian Capital Territory.

 Modern, sophisticated, and cosmopolitan, Sydney should be on everybody’s list to visit when they come to Australia.
 With fantastic beaches and the Blue Mountains practically on its doorstep, you will fall simply in love with the Harbor City if you enjoy the great outdoors.